What is Vasoactive Intestinal Peptide (VIP) peptide?

 VIP in Transplants

 Rejection by the body’s immune system is one of the primary challenges faced in organ transplants.
 Currently, it is addressed through the use of broad-spectrum anti-inflammatory medications.
-Unfortunately, these medications can lead to susceptibility to serious infections and have side effects of their own, such as scarring and organ fibrosis.
+Unfortunately, these medications can lead to susceptibility to serious infections and have side effects, such as scarring and organ fibrosis.

 VIP affects dendritic cells (DCs).
-By reducing DC proliferation and activation, VIP helps suppress immune responses before they are even.
+By reducing DC proliferation and activation, VIP helps suppress immune responses.
 Hence, VIP selectively inhibits the proliferation of DCs that might cause an autoimmune reaction.
 This could make VIP/VIP analog the foundation of transplant anti-rejection medicine in the future.

 VIP as a Neuroprotectant